Spatial-Spectral Feature Extraction via Deep ConvLSTM Neural Networks for Hyperspectral Image Classification: Related Work

 \subsection{C. Convolutional LSTM}

 Considering the shortcomings of LSTM, a modification and extended version of LSTM, i.e., ConvLSTM \cite{XS2015}, is developed.
-Different with LSTM, the input-to-state and state-to-state transitions in ConvLSTM are implemented by convolution structures.
-Based on different convolution structures, ConvLSTM2D and ConvLSTM3D can be obtained.
-Specially, these two extensions hold the same network structure with LSTM and can also be applied to model long-term dependencies in the time domain or spectral domain.
-The illustration of the inner structure of ConvLSTM is shown in Fig. 3, in which the calculation formulas can be expressed as
+Different from LSTM, the input-to-state and state-to-state transitions in ConvLSTM are realized by convolution, and ConvLSTM holds the same structure as LSTM and can be used to model long-term dependencies in the time domain or spectral domain, in which the calculation formulas can be expressed as